-Local units of government; internet service providers; community/regional organizations
+Local units of government; broadband providers; community/regional organizations

-Kaufman County leaders should begin meeting with internet service providers within three months of receiving this plan.
+Kaufman County leaders should begin meeting with broadband providers within three months of receiving this plan.
 Increasing broadband speeds and reliability will increase the number of opportunities for residents, businesses, educators, and community leaders.
 Grant writing activities should commence as applicable opportunities arise.

 Households without an internet connection face many barriers to obtaining connectivity.
 In Kaufman County, 25.3% of residents who do not subscribe to home broadband service stated it was because service is too expensive.
 Everyone deserves to be online, regardless of income level.
 It’s important to promote free and reduced-cost internet programs for residents like this one who shared on the survey, “I need [an] internet service that I can afford because I'm a senior citizen living on a fixed income.”

 Increase access, availability, and use of broadband by addressing the cost barriers in Kaufman County.

 Action 1 – Promote programs that help residents overcome the affordability barrier to broadband adoption, including Lifeline and the Affordable Connectivity Program.

 - State Lifeline Program: This is a government assistance program run by the Public Utility Commission of Texas that provides a discount to qualifying low-income customers who subscribe to voice telephone service or broadband internet access service.
 The Lifeline discount for qualifying low-income customers may be up to $12.75 per month, depending on the services a resident subscribes to and the customer’s eligibility.
 Lifeline service is non-transferrable and is limited to one discount per household.
 More information can be found on the Public Utility Commission of Texas’ website.